Hutchinson-Lab/Hutchinson-Lab.github.io/_posts/2023-05-25-LandscapeEcologyPaper.md

 ---
-title: 'A comparison of remotely sensed environmetnal predictors for SDMs'
+title: 'A comparison of remotely sensed environmental predictors for SDMs'
 date: 2023-05-25
 permalink: /posts/2023/05/A_comparison_of_remotely_sensed_environmetnal_predictors_for_SDMs/
 tags: